gabriel7419/golazo/README.md

 ## Supported Leagues

 More leagues/competitions will be supported in the future.
+You can personalize your league selections in the Settings menu.

 - 🏴󠁧󠁢󠁥󠁮󠁧󠁿 Premier League
 - 🇪🇸 La Liga